 The model is produced using stereolithography in a resin bath.
 The resin printed parts are as follows:

 - Pulley End of Jib

 - Frame End of Jib

 - Small and Large Gear wheels

 The test build showed that even in warm weather the resin was prone to wilt and that the pillar and jib would need to be reinforced with brass tube to stabilise it.
 The 3D model was therefore amended so that a central hole is printed into the pillar and the two jib halves ready to receive this.

 The frame simply sits on the pillar, and the assembled jib is fitted to the body using a single 0.9mm pin that passes through the jib base wheel, representing two of the spokes in the process.
 Holes have been provided in the body and pulley end of the jib to take the 0.7mm stay wires one of which will need to continue around the front of the pulley to form the stay to stop the chain from unshipping.
 The chain is metal but the rollers are 3D printed and slide into place between the stays.
 There are holes at each end of the winding axle to take either a spike or a handle depending on which side it is being wound from.

-A test print for a 7mm version has just been produced ready for a test build.
+And the test build of the 7mm crane about to be dismantled and sent on to its new owner.
 The revised 4mm kit has been delivered to Semley and another has been sent to Canada.